Everything You Need to Know About Your Dog’s

 4. Anestrus – This is the fourth and final stage of the cycle and lasts for about 100 days.
 This is when your dog’s body is resting and preparing for the next heat cycle.

-On average, dogs go into heat twice a year.
-The first one usually happens when they’re between 6 and 12 months old, but for smaller breeds, it can be as as 5 months old.
+On average, female dogs go into heat twice a year.
+The first one usually happens when they’re between 6 and 12 months old, but for smaller breeds, it can be as early as 5 months old.
 For larger breeds, they may not experience their first heat cycle until they’re 11 months or even older.

-The estrus cycle, or heat cycle, differs in length for different dog breeds and sometimes even for dogs of the same breed. during the first heat cycle is not recommended since a 6-month-old dog is still considered a puppy herself.
+The estrus cycle, or heat cycle, differs in length for different dog breeds and sometimes even for dogs of the same breed.
+Pregnancy during the first heat cycle is not recommended since a 6-month-old dog is still considered a puppy herself.

 It’s generally recommended that you spay your dog before her first heat cycle to avoid accidental pregnancy and eliminate the risk of disease later in life.
 You can have her spayed while she’s in heat, but this could lead to complications.